Universal quantum control over non-Hermitian continuous-variable systems: General framework

-In parallel, for the systems governed by the Hermitian-conjugate Hamiltonian $H_{\rm rot}^\dagger(t)$ in the dual space, the upper triangularization condition (\ref{UpTriaEq}) can activate $\mu_1(t)$ and $\mu_N^\dagger(t)$ as nonadiabatic passages in the Heisenberg picture.
-The Hermitian conjugate of Eq.~(\ref{HamrotDiaUp}) takes the lower triangularization form of
+In parallel, for the systems governed by the Hermitian-conjugate Hamiltonian $H_{\rm rot}^\dagger(t)$ in the bra (dual) space, the upper triangularization condition~(\ref{UpTriaEq}) can activate $\mu_1(t)$ and $\mu_N^\dagger(t)$ as nonadiabatic passages in the Heisenberg picture.
+In this case, the Hermitian conjugate of Eq.~(\ref{HamrotDiaUp}) takes the lower triangularization form of

 Similar to the ket-space case, the dynamics of the ancillary operators $\mu_1(0)$ and $\mu_N^\dagger(0)$ can be obtained as

 by using the non-Hermitian Heisenberg equation and the Hamiltonian~(\ref{HamrotDiaLower}), where the global phase $f_k^*(t)$, $k=1,N$, is the complex conjugate of $f_k(t)$ in Eq.~(\ref{globalf}).